-Data from the NIST acoustic thermometer will form an improved basis for the equations used with platinum resistance thermometry, which is the primary mechanism to disseminate accurate temperature standards.
+Data from the NIST acoustic thermometer will form an improved basis for the nist-equations used with platinum resistance thermometry, which is the primary mechanism to disseminate accurate temperature standards.

 To obtain measurements of thermodynamic temperature in the range between 273 K and 700 K with an uncertainty five times smaller than 1990 benchmark values.